cercide/fastapi-xml/README.md

 ![Hello World Example](.github/rsc/example.gif)

 # Limitations
-This package depends on fastapi and xsdata.
+  - This package depends on fastapi and xsdata.
 However, fastapi depends on pydantic, which ships a [bug](https://github.com/pydantic/pydantic/issues/4353) that causes several side effects.
     Among other, this bug is fixed within the major branch.
 Nevertheless, the bug still occurs in the current version (1.9.2).
 Anyhow, this package supports both versions.

   - :warning: Do not use keyword `required` for a field's metatdata.
 This will crash the openapi schema generator.
 Remove typehint `Optional` instead.

-  - :warning: You cannot use the same type for the response_model and the body.
-This will crash the openapi schema generator.
-For example, this will not work:

-      ```python
-      @app.post("/echo", response_model=Echo)
-      def echo(x: Echo = XmlBody()) -> Echo:
-      ```

-    Recently, this bug was fixed within pydantic's main branch.
-However, it still exists in 1.9.2.